 The North Central Missouri College Library is located in Geyer Hall and can be accessed from the first and second floor.
-The library's reference collection, circulating book collection, and DVD collection are located on the first floor of the library.
-The second floor of the library houses the periodicals, microforms, and government documents.
+The library contains an extensive reference collection, circulating book collection, and also DVDs and newspapers.

 The library is automated with an online catalog system, online periodical databases, and Internet access.
 This allows for both on-campus and remote access to materials.
 North Central Missouri College is a member of MOBIUS (Missouri Bibliographic Information User System), and as a member of this consortium, NCMC students may borrow books online, at no cost, from the Missouri State Library and over 60 academic libraries in Missouri.
 NCMC students may also borrow materials from the Grundy County Jewett Norris Library.